 Reasonable force can be used to prevent pupils from hurting themselves or others, from damaging property or from causing disorder.
 The decision on whether to intervene physically or not is down to the professional judgement of the member of staff.
-Here are some examples of situations when reasonable force can be used:
+Some examples of situations when reasonable force can be used include: